Portugal's D6 Family Reunion Visa is the standard route for non-EU nationals joining a legal Portuguese resident — spouse, child, or parent.

 About Movingto

-Movingto is a leading immigration firm specializing in residency and citizenship by investment.
+Movingto is an immigration platform specialising in residency and citizenship by investment.
 We help individuals and families secure European residency through Portugal's Golden Visa, D7 Passive Income Visa, and citizenship pathways.

 Why Choose Movingto?